-Most of the time, fat is taken from areas that have a good storage of it.
-This is usually the stomach, love handles and upper thighs.
+Most of the time, fat is taken from areas that have an abundance of it.
+These donor sites usually include the lower back, abdomen, love handles, and upper thighs.

-Will a Brazilian butt lift giving me an hourglass figure?
+Will a Brazilian butt lift give me an hourglass figure?

-Since your surgeon will most likely remove fat from your mid-section and thighs, you’ll find that you’ll get leaner in these areas.
-That means you’ll be skinnier in the middle and have rounder and larger buttocks, giving you more of an hourglass figure.
+Since your surgeon will most likely remove fat from your midsection and thighs, you’ll find you look leaner in these areas following liposuction.
+You will appear slimmer in the middle but with rounder and larger buttocks, giving you more of an hourglass figure.

 Do I have to stop smoking before my surgery?

-Yes, it’s usually recommend that smoking is avoided for at least 2 weeks before and after surgery.
-Blood vessels need to form in the newly transferred fat in your buttocks to maintain their survival, and smoking has a negative affect on this process.
+Yes, it’s usually recommended that smoking be avoided for at least two weeks before and after surgery.
+Blood vessels need to form in the newly transferred fat in your buttocks to maintain their survival, and smoking has a negative effect on this process.
 It can also increase your risk of infection.

 I have cellulite.
 Will a Brazilian butt lift make it worse?